Federal judge denies Trump's request to block January 6 tapes - ExBulletin

 Federal judge denies Trump’s request to block January 6 tapes

-Denying a preliminary injunction, U.S. District Judge Tanya Chutkan said Congress has a strong public interest in obtaining documents that could shed light on a violent insurgency mounted by supporters of the former president.
+Denying a preliminary injunction, U.S. District Judge Tanya Chutkan said Tuesday that Congress had a strong public interest in obtaining documents that could shed light on a violent insurgency mounted by supporters of the former president.
 She added that President Joe Biden had the power to waive executive privilege over documents despite Trump’s claims to the contrary.

 Barring a court order, the National Archives plans to turn over Trump’s files to the committee by Friday.
 But Trump’s lawyers quickly promised an appeal to the United States Court of Appeals for the District of Columbia circuit.
 The case will likely end up going to the United States Supreme Court.